MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-c-cpp-advanced.md

  Recreate the code browsing database from nothing the next time that the solution loads.
 If you choose this option, the SDF database file is deleted the next time you load the solution, thus causing the database to be recreated and all files indexed.

  **Rescan Solution Interval**
- A ‘Rescan Solution Now’ job is scheduled for the interval that you specify.
+ A 'Rescan Solution Now' job is scheduled for the interval that you specify.
 You must specify between 0 and 5000 minutes.
 The default value is 60 minutes.
 While the solution is rescanned, file timestamps are checked to determine whether a file was changed outside of the IDE.
 (Changes that are made in the IDE are automatically tracked, and files are updated.)
 Implicitly included files are checked to determine whether they're all still referenced.

 ## Diagnostic Logging
  These options are provided in case Microsoft asks you to collect advanced information to diagnose an issue.
 The logging information isn't useful for users, and we recommend that you leave it disabled.